AutumnsData/PowerBI/Ecommerce-Sales-Dashboard/README.md

 For example, in May 2024 the tooltip shows we are already about $2.12 million behind the 1.5x stretch target for the year so far.
 At that point we had only reached 67% of where we needed to be.
 This means the business would need significantly stronger sales in the remaining months of 2024 to still hit the full-year stretch goal.

 - Which regions/countries are performing best?
 Where should we focus inventory or marketing efforts?
+- The Regional Performance map shows countries with the highest sales performance in purple, while the countries with the lowest sales performance are in light blue.
+When hovering over these countries, the tooltip shows the sales performance in each region.
+As such, it can be seen that the regions with the highest sales performance include South & Central India, North & South Saudia Arabia, and the South & North UK.
+It may be beneficial to focus inventory efforts in these areas.
-- According to the graphs and map on the Regional Performance tab, the regions and countries that perform the best include South & Central India, North & South Saudi Arabia, and South & North UK.
-This indicates that there the business's products may be popular in these regions, while also showing that there may be room to grow in Germany, North America, Egypt, and France.
-As such, it may be advisable to improve marketing in the regions where there is room to grow, while inventory could likely be expanded in areas where the business's products are already popular.
+- The regions with the fewest sales include Germany, North America, Egypt,and France.
+As such, it may be advisable to improve marketing in these regions so that sales can be expanded.

 ### About Me